ethanp/programming/Notes/Networking and Network Programming Notes.md

       mail server
     * **DNS** (Domain Name System) -- for translating name to an IP address (uses UDP)
+        * More about this in its own section below
     * **ICMP** (Internet Control Message Protocol) -- provides error messages
         * *Traceroute*
         * *Ping*